-The transition for individuals on the autism spectrum from federally mandated services provided through the school system to adult services can be a challenge.
-While entitlement to public education ends at age 21, the Individuals with Disabilities Education Act (IDEA) requires that transition planning begin at age 16 and become a formal part of the student’s Individualized Education Plan (IEP).
+The transition from federally mandated services provided through the school system to adult services can be a challenge.
+While entitlement to public education ends at age 21, the Individuals with Disabilities Education Act requires that transition planning begin at age 16 and become a formal part of the student’s Individualized Education Plan (IEP).

-This transition planning should include the student, parents and members of the IEP team working together to help the student make decisions about his/her next steps.
-An Individualized Transition Plan (ITP) should be developed to outline transition services, which may include education or vocational training, employment, living arrangements and community participation, to name a few.
+This transition planning should include the student, parents and IEP team members working together to help the student make decisions about his/her next steps.
+An Individualized Transition Plan (ITP) should be developed to outline transition services, which may include education or vocational training, employment, living arrangements and community participation, to name a few aspects.

 The first step in transition planning is to take a look at the individual’s interests, abilities and needs.
-For example, what type of educational needs must be met?
-College, vocational training, adult education?
+For example, what educational needs must be met?
 Where can the young adult find employment and training services?
-What types of living arrangements are best?
-Does the individual wish to pursue social opportunities?
+What types of living arrangements are best for him/her?
+How will he/she socialize and pursue relationships?

 Entering adulthood is challenging and exciting.
 Advance preparation and plenty of support are needed so the young adult with autism can get a good start to the next chapter of his/her life.